snp-labs/go-ethereum/README.md

 make all
 ```

-## Executables
+## Running geth

-The go-ethereum project comes with several wrappers/executables found in the `cmd`
-directory.
+To do so:

 ```shell
 sh script.sh
 ```
 ## Geth Option

-If modify option, change go-ethereum/genesis & sh script.sh file.
+If modify Geth's options, change go-ethereum/genesis & go-ethereum/script.sh files.

 The default options are:

 |    Command    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | :-----------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 |   `chainId`    | 2757  |